peopleware/openapi/resource/search-index.md

 the retrieved search document.

-For all results of this search, for all pages, the search topic handler will build and post new events, with the same `mode` and `flowId` of the original request, the `createdBefore` value, and the `source` and as `href`. `build` is the value the service determines for the service the `source` refers to as first `segment`, in the used `mode`.
+For all results of this search, for all pages, the search topic handler will build and post new events, with the same `mode` and `flowId` of the original request, the `createdBefore` value, and the `source` of the found search index document as `href`. `build` is the value the service determines for the service the `source` refers to as first `segment`, in the used `mode`.
 Eventually, the search topic handler will handle these new events, so that eventually the dependent search index documents will be brought up to date too.
-Those search index documents might have dependents too, making the process recursive.
+Those search index documents might have referenced others too, making the process recursive.

 Consider a second, later event for `Y` in the example: